BetaThis is a new service – your feedback will help us to improve it.

 This report presents the median annualised earnings of learners.
 The median is calculated by ranking all learners’ annualised earnings and taking the value at which half of learners fall above and half fall below.
 In addition to the median, the annualised earnings for the top 25% (or upper quartile) andbottom 25% (or lower quartile) are also presented to help users understand more about how earnings are distributed.

-In the case of all earnings measures, the estimates only include that achieved a Full Level 2, Full Level 3 or Level 4+ qualification and have an earnings record on the P14 (HMRC data), a record of sustained employment on the P45 (HMRC data) and no record of further study at a Higher Education institution.
+In the case of all earnings measures, the estimates only include that achieved a Full Level 2, Full Level 3 or Level 4+ qualification and have an earnings record on the P14 or self-assessment data (HMRC data), a record of sustained employment on the Real Time Information submitted to HMRC and no record of further study at a Higher Education institution.

 Annualised earnings are calculated for learners that started or left employment part way through the tax year by adjusting their recorded earnings to the equivalent earnings had they been employed for the entire tax year.
 The PAYE records from HMRC do not include reliable information on the hours worked in employment so it is not possible to accurately distinguish between learners in full time and part time employment.
 Therefore, part time earnings are not adjusted to the full-time equivalent amount.